 - This year’s WILS theme is, “Be Fearless: Influence, Innovate and Inspire.”
 For H1 2017, many Capgemini NA colleagues participated in WILS in various cities throughout North America.

 - In April 2017, Capgemini was proud to sponsor the 13th Annual Texas Diversity & Leadership Conference hosted by the National Diversity Council in Houston.
 This year’s conference theme is Fostering Equity through Inclusion.
 This three-day conference afforded organizations the opportunity to explore tools and resources necessary to build diverse workforces and remain competitive on the global stage.
 During the luncheon on Day 2 of the conference, Janet Pope was honored by the National Diversity Council for her Diversity & Inclusion work within Capgemini, and our community.

 The Jana Wilson Award

-To this end, the Jana Wilson Award honors a woman leader in business or the community who is devoted to mentorship and invested in helping her colleagues (both women and men) thrive in their professional pursuits.
+The Jana Wilson Award honors a woman leader in business or the community who is devoted to mentorship and invested in helping her colleagues (women and men) thrive in their professional pursuits.

-- Measureable support of community programs that focus on mentorship and career.
+- Measureable support of community programs that focus on mentorship and career support

 5 women leaders were recognized this year: Amanda Beekes, Jodi Bernstein, Zandra Foley, Arquella Hargrove, Janet Pope, and Carla Wilder.